Intro to Rock Climbing and Via Ferrata in Spain

 The tap water in Alicante province in Spain is safe to drink.
 You can fill up at the pension throughout your stay, taking bottles to the climbing crag and with you to the via ferrata excursions.
 We recommend bringing along 2 litres worth of carrying capacity in reusable water bottles and/or bladders.

-There will be two main guides throughout the trip, both for the climbing day at the crag and for the via ferrata excursions.
+You'll be part of a small group of up to 10 adventurous people.
+There will be two main guides for the climbing day at the crag, and a ratio of one guide for every five customers for the via ferrata excursions.

 This trip has a single-centre base, so your luggage can remain with you in your room while you head off for adventures each day.